getsolus/help-center-docs/installation/preparing-to-install/en.md

 #### DVD

-Since OS X El Capitan (10.11), the easiest way to burn a DVD is -
+Since OS X El Capitan (10.11), the easiest way to burn a DVD is:

 1. Insert your DVD and open Finder.
 2. Right click on the ISO image.